Duties of Financial Services

 Promote and maintain a fiscally sound financial relationship with a local banking institution based on a competitive bid process.
 Electronically monitor daily cash balances to ensure sufficient balances for anticipated disbursements, and invest excess to optimize interest income.

 Assist and coordinate financial service professionals in the issuance of long-term debt.
-Arrange financing for short-term borrowing.
+Arrange to finance for short-term borrowing.

 Financial Management Assistance